CHRISTOROMO/Prosper-Loans-Data-Exploration-through-Visualizations/README.md

 ![image](https://user-images.githubusercontent.com/99474042/195062355-a80aa7d5-7507-445e-8b9f-22c6f295bb38.png)

 We can also note most employed people requesting the loan are also homeowners and most people with higher income levels (i.e $50000 and above) are also homeowners.

+## License

+Distributed under the MIT License.
+See license.txt for more information.